Sir Samuel Kelly: Life and career

-On 9 February 1937, Sir Samuel Kelly died from a long-standing heart condition.
-Sir Samuel Kelly is buried at Bangor New Cemetery, Bangor.
-His wife, Lady Kelly bequest many causes.
-Lady Kelly bequeathed the cost of a new lifeboat for Donaghadee to the Royal National Lifeboat Institution (RNLI) in 1950.
+On 9 February 1937, Kelly died from a long-standing heart condition.
+He is buried at Bangor New Cemetery, Bangor.

+His wife, Lady Kelly, donated to many causes.
+She bequeathed the cost of a new lifeboat for Donaghadee to the Royal National Lifeboat Institution (RNLI) in 1950.

 Legacy

-Sir Samuel Kelly Memorial Nursing Home was created in name of Sir Samuel Kelly, after it was gifted by the Kelly family to The Salvation Army.
-It is situated in Holywood, County Down.
+Sir Samuel Kelly Memorial Nursing Home in Holywood, County Down was gifted by the Kelly family to The Salvation Army.